Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.
+- The Rangers will send Jordan Montgomery (8-10) to the mound for his 27th start this season.

-- In 24 starts this season, he's earned a quality start in 13 of them.

-- In 24 starts this season, Scherzer has lasted five or more innings 20 times, with an average of 5.8 innings per appearance.
+- Montgomery will look to finish five or more innings for the ninth start in a row.

-- He has finished five appearances without allowing an earned run in 24 chances this season.
+- He has five appearances with no earned runs allowed in 26 chances this season.

 |Opponent